ghw307261305/novarigel/force-app/main/default/lwc/agentforceChat/README.md

    - Deploy the `Agentforce_Config__mdt` custom metadata type, default record, Apex controller, and the `agentforceChat` LWC to your org.
 2. **Configure Agentforce connection and authentication**
    - Confirm that the OAuth and chat endpoints you plan to reach are added to Remote Site Settings (or otherwise permitted for callouts).
     - Update the `Agentforce_Config.Default` custom metadata record with your API settings:
-     - `Chat Endpoint Url` – the REST endpoint that accepts chat messages (for example, `https://example.com/agentforce`).
+     - `Start Session Endpoint Url` – the REST endpoint that creates a new chat session (for example, `https://api.salesforce.com/einstein/ai-agent/v1/agents/{0}/sessions`).
+The `{0}` token is replaced with the configured Agent ID (bot ID) automatically.
 This value is used as the component default and can still be overridden per component instance in Experience Builder.
+     - `Messages Endpoint Url` – the REST endpoint (or base URL) that receives chat messages once a session exists (for example, `https://api.salesforce.com/einstein/ai-agent/v1/sessions/{0}/messages`).
+The `{0}` token is replaced with the active session ID automatically before the request is sent.
+     - `Chat Endpoint Url` – retained for backward compatibility.
+When populated, it is used as a fallback for the start-session and messages endpoints.
      - `Bot Id` – the Agentforce bot identifier to target.
      - `Endpoint Url` – the OAuth token endpoint that issues access tokens (for example, `https://example.com/oauth/token`).
-     - `Consumer Key` and `Consumer Secret` – the client credentials for the OAuth connected app.
+    - `Consumer Key` and `Consumer Secret` – the client credentials for the OAuth connected app used in the client credentials flow.
-     - `Username` and `Password` – the credentials of the Agentforce integration user.
-Include any required security token as part of the password value.
      - `Authorization Header Value` – optional additional header value to include with the chat request.
 When populated, the value is sent in an `X-Agentforce-Authorization` header alongside the bearer token.
    - Optionally override the chat endpoint or bot ID per component instance through the Experience Builder property panel.
 3. **Assign permissions**